Complete poker terminology: all poker terms

 Supernova Elite – it used to be the highest status in the PokerStars VIP system.
 And now all the statuses are eliminated.

 Table-selecting – it is the selection of the most profitable tables in poker (i.e. when there is at least one fish).
-You can select the tables according to the certain rules, such as play with a minimum two fishes at the table or choose the game with as little expanded stacks as possible.
+You can select the tables according to certain rules, such as playing with a minimum of two fish at the table or choosing games with as few expanded stacks as possible.

-Tell – it is a feature of the player's behavior (conscious or unconscious signal, such as gesture or look) that can provide the opponents with necessary information concerning his hand.
+Tell – it is a feature of the player's behaviour (conscious or unconscious signal, such as gesture or look) that can provide the opponents with necessary information concerning his hand.

-The deal – it is a mini-play with a growing jackpot at PokerStars and Full Tilt Poker.
+The deal – it is a mini-play with a growing jackpot at PokerStars.
 It was introduced in the client in 2016.
-The players spin a special drum for their bonus points in order to win the main cash prize or divide the other player’s win who hit the jackpot at the same day.
+The players spin a special drum for their bonus points in order to win the main cash prize or divide the other player’s wins who hit the jackpot on the same day.

-The distance (the long run) – it is a large number of played hands, that gives an opportunity to make an objective assessment of the player’s strategy or his successfulness.
+The distance (the long run) – it is a large number of played hands, that gives an opportunity to make an objective assessment of the player’s strategy or his success.

-The starting hands chart – it is a table that determines the hands with which you can enter the game in dependence to a position.
+The starting hand's chart – it is a table that determines the hands with which you can enter the game in dependence on a position.

-Tilt – it is a player’s psychological state when he makes the thoughtless and wrong decisions because of emotions.
+Tilt – it is a player’s psychological state when he makes thoughtless and wrong decisions because of emotions.
+To know more about what is tilt in poker, read our separate article.

 To push – it means to go all-in.

-Top pair – it is a pair that consists of the one pocket card and the highest board card.
-For example, if you have 9-K and the flop is K-3-2, then you have a top-pair of kings.
+Top pair – it is a pair that consists of one pocket card and the highest board card.
+For example, if you have 9-K and the flop is K-3-2, then you have a top pair of kings.

 TPTK – it is a short form of “Top Pair with a Top Kicker”.

 Trips - it means three cards of the same rank, where two of the cards are on board and one is in the hand.
-For example, you have 9-6 and the board is 4-9-9.
-You have a trips of nines.
-See also “set”.
+For example, your starter is 9-6, and the board comes down 4-9-9, meaning you have trips of nines.
+See also "set".

-Turn – it is the fourth card of the board in Omaha and Texas Holdem.
+Turn – it is the fourth card of the board in Omaha and Hold'em.

-Two pair – a poker combination of the two pairs of the cards.
+Two pair – a poker combination of the two pairs of cards.

-Underdog – it is a player whose hand has very small chances for winning.
+Underdog – it is a player whose hand has a very small chance of winning.

 Upswing or upstreak – it is a period when the players usually win a lot of hands.